 Particulate Matter monitoring

-Seven stations collected PM10 data in 2014.
+Seven stations collected PM10 data in 2015.
 The seven stations used a PM10 Beta Attenuation Monitor (BAM) sampler running 24 hours a day and calculating real time hourly values for ambient PM concentrations.
-Four stations collected PM2.5 data using a PM2.5 BAM, collecting continuous hourly data throughout the year.
+Four stations collected PM2.5 data using a PM2.5 BAM, collecting continuous hourly data.

 - PM10 for continuous sampling to State standards

 - PM10 for continuous sampling to Federal standards